thereselybo/workflow-2-ca-thereselybo/README.md

 ```
 npm run test
+npm run build
 ```

 ### To do

 - [x] Convert to TypeScript
+- [x] Create two unit tests
+- [x] Create push Action for the unit tests
+- [x] Make modules
 - [ ] Get rid of the one and only "any"
-- [x] Create two unit tests
-- [ ] Create push Action for the unit tests
 - [ ] Separate functions doing/returning multiple things
-- [ ] Make modules

 ## Live project